thumulakaru/Unit-1/Projects/project 1.md

 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger is password protected.
 5. The electronic ledger is able to show records of a selected month.
-6. The electronic ledger shows the total of transactions divided into categories.
+6. The electronic ledger shows all transactionas related to a category.

 # Criteria B: Design